riyon2811/Stochastic-Interest-Rate-Modeling/README.md

 This notebook:

-Simulates daily short-rate paths using the Vasicek stochastic differential equation
+ .Simulates daily short-rate paths using the Vasicek stochastic differential equation

-Uses Euler discretization
+ .Uses Euler discretization

-Computes the Monte Carlo estimate of a ZCB price
+ .Computes the Monte Carlo estimate of a ZCB price

-Compares simulation-based estimate vs analytical price
+ .Compares simulation-based estimate vs analytical price

 Techniques Used: